AdTekDev/AdvProgTek/Exercises/W06/Readme.md

 ### **Description**
 This method should check whether the room is available for booking during the specified date range.
 It should return a boolean value (true or false) to indicate whether the room is available or not.
 The method should compare the check-in and check-out dates provided with the room's existing bookings to determine availability.

+## Others

+The **HotelLocation** class has a **relationship** with the **Room** class through the **roomList** attribute, which stores the available rooms that the hotel location can offer to guests.

+### Method A: **addRoom**

+**Parameters**:

+- room (Type: Room) - The room object to be added to the list of available rooms for the hotel location.

+**Description**:
+This method allows you to add a room to the list of available rooms at the hotel location.
+It should update the roomList attribute to include the new room, making it available for booking.

+### Method B: removeRoom

+**Parameters**:

+- roomId (Type: int) - The room object to be removed from the list of available rooms.
+-
+**Description**:
+This method allows you to remove a room from the list of available rooms.
+It might be used, for example, to take a room out of service for maintenance or repairs.
+The method should update the roomList attribute accordingly.